sarchar/pyspv/README.md

 pyspv
 =====

-pyspv is a no-bullshit easy-to-use Python module implementing the full Bitcoin SPV client protocol.
+pyspv is a no-bullshit, easy-to-use Python module implementing the full Bitcoin SPV client protocol.
 Connecting to the Bitcoin network is as easy as:

 ```python